tslever/Database_Design_And_Build/README.md

 I added courses_csv.csv, instructors_csv.csv, outcomes_csv.csv, teaching_assignments_csv.csv, and terms_csv.csv to directory seeds.
 I ran dbt seed to create tables in schema DBT_TSLEVER based of these seed files.

+I performed analyses by opening SQL files in directory analyses (e.g., "1--select_mnemonics_and_names_of_active_courses.sql") and pressing button with label "Preview".
+I saved views as CSV files in directory analyses with the same base names less the string "select_".

 ## References